ccao-data/model-sales-val/README.md

 The model can be executed in three distinct run modes, depending on the state of the sales data and the specific requirements for flagging:

-1. **Initial Run:** This mode is triggered when no sales have been flagged.
+1. **Initial Flagging:** This mode is triggered when no sales have been flagged.
 It's the first step in the model to instantiate tables and flag sales.
+It's also useful to use this mode for quick development testing, as it has the least overhead.
 2. **Manual Update:** This mode is used when sales need to be re-flagged, either due to errors or methodology updates.
 This allows for the selective re-flagging of sales.
 It also assigns flags to unflagged sales.
 3. **Manual Update (New Sales Only):** This mode borrows much of the same logic as the normal 'Manual Update' mode, but is used only to flag sales that do not have a current sales-val model determination.
 It will not re-flag any sales like the normal